 Your child’s healthcare provider will carefully study your child’s heart before deciding

 on the best type of surgery.
 If possible, he or she will likely choose to do the repair

 in a single surgery.
-Ask your child’s healthcare provider about which procedure or
+Ask your child’s provider which procedure or surgery makes the

 What are the risks of surgery for pulmonary atresia with VSD for a child?